 • Variance decomposition proportions are shown by filled circles whose radius is proportional to those values and are filled (by default) with shades ranging from white through pink to red.
 Rounded values of those diagnostics are printed in the cells.

-The tableplot below (Figure 8.3) encodes all the information from the values of colldiag() printed above (but using prop.col color breaks such that variance proportions < 0.3 are shaded white).
+The tableplot below (Figure 8.5) encodes all the information from the values of colldiag() printed above.
+To aid perception, it uses prop.col color breaks such that variance proportions < 0.3 are shaded white.
 The visual message is that one should attend to collinearities with large condition indices and large variance proportions implicating two or more predictors.

-Figure 8.3: Tableplot of condition indices and variance proportions for the Cars data.
+Figure 8.5: Tableplot of condition indices and variance proportions for the cars data.
 In column 1, the square symbols are scaled relative to a maximum condition index of 30.
 In the remaining columns, variance proportions (times 100) are shown as circles scaled relative to a maximum of 100.

 8.2.4 Collinearity biplots